Does this test have other names?

 Your healthcare provider may use your blood creatinine level, along with your age,

-The GFR is considered the best measure of kidney function.
+is considered the best measure of kidney function.

 Blood urea nitrogen (BUN) is another blood test that's often done with a creatinine